The model theory of the curve graph: The relational theory of

 \subsection{Symmetric decomposition}

-In the sequel, we will require a minor variation on Proposition 5.9 from~\cite{BPZ17}, which is called the symmetric decomposition lemma.
+In the sequel, we will require a minor variation on Proposition 5.9 from~\cite{BPZ17}, which is called the \emph{Symmetric Decomposition Lemma}.
 Even though the proof is nearly identical to what is given in that paper, we will record the details because the words that we consider may have group elements in them, in contrast to~\cite{BPZ17}.

-\begin{lemma} Let $u$ and $v$ be reduced words.
-Then up to permutations, there are unique decompositions which satisfy the following conditions: \begin{enumerate} \item The letters $g$ and $h$ are group elements, and no group elements occur in $u_1u'w$ and $wv'v_1$; \item The word $w$ is a \emph{commuting word}, i.e.~ all domains occurring in $w$ are pairwise orthogonal; \item The word $u'$ is properly left-absorbed by $v_1$; \item The word $v'$ is properly right-absorved by $u_1$; \item The words $\{u',w,v'\}$ pairwise commute; \item The word $u_1wv_1$ is reduced. \end{enumerate} Thus, $u v\simeq gu_1wv_1h$. \end{lemma} \begin{proof} Applying the moves $\mathrm{(Jmp)}$ and $\mathrm{(Cmp)}$, we may assume that $u=gu_0$ and $v=v_0h$, where $u_0$ and $v_0$ are reduced words with no occurrences of group elements.
+\begin{lemma}[Symmetric Decomposition Lemma] Let $u$ and $v$ be reduced words.
+Then up to permutations, there are unique decompositions which satisfy the following conditions: \begin{enumerate} \item The letters $g$ and $h$ are group elements, and no group elements occur in $u_1u'w$ and $wv'v_1$; \item The word $w$ consists of a single, possibly disconnected domain; \item The word $u'$ is properly left-absorbed by $v_1$; \item The word $v'$ is properly right-absorved by $u_1$; \item The words $\{u',w,v'\}$ pairwise commute; \item The word $u_1wv_1$ is reduced. \end{enumerate} Thus, $u v$ is a reduct without cancellation of $gu_1wv_1h$. \end{lemma} \begin{proof} Applying the moves $\mathrm{(Jmp)}$ and $\mathrm{(Cmp)}$, we may assume that $u=gu_0$ and $v=v_0h$, where $u_0$ and $v_0$ are reduced words with no occurrences of group elements.

 We may now proceed by induction on the sum of the lengths of $u_0$ and $v_0$.
 If the word $u_0v_0$ is already reduced then we set $u_1=u_0$ and $v_1=v_0$, and $v',u',w$ to be trivial.

 Since otherwise $u_0v_0$ is not reduced, without loss of generality, we may write $u_0=u_0'D$, with $D$ left--absorbed by $v_0$, so that $D v_0\simeq v_0$.
 By induction, find words $\{y_1,y',z,x',x_1\}$ which satisfy the conclusions of the lemma, and such that